 It should’ve been enough to make him hate me.

 It was a violent threat that you’d never do to someone you care about.
-I have no idea how he came to be in here despite that.
+I had no idea why he came here despite that.
 I was so confused.

 I staggered back a step or two, not knowing how to address him.

-I didn’t say anything, and Shal’s foot stepped into my view without hesitation.
+I didn’t say anything, but Shal’s feet stepped into my view without hesitation.

-I shut my eyes tightly, wanting to deny the reality that the hand that had always been tenderly offered to me was going to hurt me.
+I closed my eyes shut, wanting to deny the reality that the hand that had always been gently held out to me was going to hurt me.